Aakashadawle1/Linux/Linux.md

 |2004          |Ubuntu and CentOs        |
 |2006          |Oracle                   |

-Author of MINIX and Linus information in detail Link - (http://www.linfo.org/linuxobsolete.html)

 There are so many flavors of Linux and which is use for particular purpose

  1. **Red Hat** →